trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 When connecting to a Hive metastore version 3.x, the Hive connector supports reading from and writing to insert-only and ACID tables, with full support for partitioning and bucketing.
-Row-level deletes are supported for ACID tables.
+Row-level DELETE is supported for ACID tables, as well as SQL UPDATE.
+UPDATE of partition key columns and bucket columns is not supported.

 ACID tables created with `Hive Streaming Ingest <https://cwiki.apache.org/confluence/display/Hive/Streaming+Data+Ingest>`_ are not supported.